SamthinkGit/mobile-robotics-blog/README.md

-# mobile-robotics-blog
+# Mobile Robotics Blog (Source)

-This is the landing page for the Mobile robotics blog (University lessons)
+In this repository is contained all the source code for generating the blog.
+Note that each page is rendered from .md files at [/pages](/pages).